Diagnostic Imaging Service at VSES

 - Ultrasound examinations and interpretations

-- MRI and CT scan interpretation
+- In-house MRI and CT scans and interpretations

 - Radiograph (x-ray) consultations